boardfish/dissertation/contents/2-requirements-and-analysis.md

 - Memberships are agreed upon by those interested as something that should not be done without the involvement of technology

+Comments of note included that use of technology in escape rooms is *"limit[ed]/eliminate[d]"* due to loss of revenue in the event of failure without failover - *"dependability and available work around (sic)"* were agreed to be of importance.
+Additionally, investment in technology as a showpiece is avoided as
+*"each room only lasts 1-[1.5] years"* in that particular offering.

 I was able to elicit a direction from these conclusions - the idea of a social network shared by escape room maintainers and enthusiasts allowed me to potentially target several of these factors at once.
 In particular, the purpose of this social network would be to allow escape rooms to advertise among others of their ilk and share photos.
 I concluded my analysis of the results by setting a goal statement.

+\pagebreak

 ---